myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manager-service-administration.md

 <properties
-   pageTitle="Администрирование с помощью службы диспетчера StorSimple | Microsoft Azure" description="Узнайте, как управлять устройством StorSimple с помощью службы диспетчера StorSimple на классическом портале Azure." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple Manager service administration | Microsoft Azure" description="Learn how to manage your StorSimple device by using the StorSimple Manager service in the Azure classic portal." services="storsimple" documentationCenter="" authors="alkohli"